 While therapeutic VR for pain management shows promise, patient safety risks still exist.
 They include:

 - Falls: Patients wearing a full-surround headset cannot see their real-world environment and may walk into or trip over objects.
 Even patients in bed can knock things over while waving their arms around.
 Create a safe physical environment for VR use.

 - Motion sickness: Many people experience some combination of eye strain, headaches, and/or nausea.
 Patients who are ordinarily prone to any of these symptoms may not be good VR candidates.

 - Psychological effects: The brain can store VR experiences as memories in almost the same way it stores physical experiences.
 Young children, especially, may confuse VR experiences with real experiences, particularly when remembering them later.
 “If you were to do this in the real world, how would it affect you?
 That’s the way to think about virtual reality,” says Jeremy Bailenson, director of Stanford’s Virtual Human Interaction Lab.7

 - The unknown: VR technology is still in its infancy, and therefore, little is known about the long-term consequences of VR use.

 Some physicians imagine a future of wireless headsets that allow patients in pain the freedom to escape reality and transport to another emotional space.
 To reap the potential benefits of VR while mitigating its risks, clinicians could start with a two-part approach: identifying patients with specific clinical indications that would benefit from the use of VR and assessing patients for potential risk factors.
 Successful implementation of VR for pain management depends on wisely deciding which patients are VR candidates—and which are not.

-If you have questions, contact the Department of Patient Safety and Risk Management at firstname.lastname@example.org or (800) 421-2368.
+If you have questions, contact the Department of Patient Safety and Risk Management at (800) 421-2368 or by email.